 What about the part ‘who has insulted the Spirit of grace?’
 Other christians I’ve meet have said that if you keep on sinning after you have been forgiven then you are insulting God’s grace.
 This does not seem accurate, after all, isn’t that what grace is for to begin with?
 Isn’t the whole point of grace coming from the fact that we will always need forgiveness and none of us could keep the law?
 To insult God’s grace is to ignore it, call it worthless, and treat it as if it had no value.
 That’s a picture of what was happening when these pious jews were continuing to offer their animal sacrifices.
-It was calling Jesus’s death and the resulting grace worthless.
+It was calling Jesus’s death and the resulting grace worthless and unable to save.

 Then we see the verse ‘the Lord will judge his people,’ which we might at first define as christians.
 But since he is quoting from the old testament dealing with jews and since here he is talking to jews it seems ‘his people’ would be referring to jews, God’s chosen people under the first covenant.